New to estate planning? Here's the simple version

 Inventory

-A list of the assets of a decedent or trust that is filed with the court during the probate process.
+A list of a decedent's or trust's assets that is filed with the court during the probate process.

 Operation of Law

-The way some assets will pass at a person’s death is based on state law or the ownership of the asset rather than under the terms of the person’s will.
-When a person dies without a will, assets pass through the operation of law.
-In some states, spouses can’t be legally disinherited and in those states, ownership passes through operation of law.
+The way certain assets pass at death based on state law or how the asset is titled, rather than under the terms of a person's will.
+When someone dies without a will, assets pass through operation of law.

 Heir